drewgingerich/homelab/laptop/docs/notes/241218A-setting-up-dotfiles-with-home-manager.md

   # And other Home Manager config...
 ```

-In this case I must use an absolute path to reference the file.
+This requires an absolute path to reference the file when using a Nix flake.
 This can be made more portable by interpolating `config.home.homeDirectory`.

 The end result is three links: config -> store -> store -> source.

 The store to store link is an implementation detail I don't understand,
-but conceptionally all that's happening is a symlink is put into the store, pointing at whatever target was configured.
+but conceptually all that's happening is a symlink is put into the store,

-A downside of this is that Nix is no longer managing the config source,
+and this symlink points at whatever target was configured.

+The symlink pointing to the config is handled by Nix,
+but the config it's pointing too is no longer managed by Nix.
+This means the Nix config is impure: part of the setup no longer has Nix's guarantees of isolation and reproducibility.
-so it's up to me to make sure it's there.
+It's up to me to make sure the configuration is actually there.

-In practice doesn't feel like a big deal right now since I'll be keeping the config source in
+In practice this doesn't feel like a big deal right now since I'll be keeping the config source in
 the same repo as the nix-darwin config.
+I also appreciate the convenience of not having to run the nix-darwin rebuild as much,
+since I'm iterating pretty fast right now and the waiting adds up fast.

 ## Option 4: `xdg.configFile` option